Help! Pokemon Go isn't working - what is wrong with it?

 The same applies to battles.
 We've lost battles for the same reason, having to wait for the server to connect.
 You can also try turning off the data connection and back on again, to see if that jolts it back into life.
 Again, in battles, it's worth turning off AR, because it just slows things down.

 7. My Pokemon eggs are not hatching, or vanish

 To hatch a Pokemon egg you have to put them into an incubator and walk.
 When you've covered the distance needed, that egg will hatch, giving you a new Pokemon.
 However, you have to have the app open for the distance to count.

 If your egg vanishes, it might have hatched, but you didn't get the notification because of server issues or app crashes.
 Check your Pokemon list, and search by "recent" - you'll see any recent additions there.
-We hatched Electabuzz without even knowing it had happened.
+This problem has mostly been resolved through app updates.